coffee2code/wpuntexturize/readme.txt

 == Installation ==

 1. Install via the built-in WordPress plugin installer.
 Or download and unzip `wpuntexturize.zip` inside the plugins directory for your site (typically `wp-content/plugins/`)
-1. Activate the plugin through the 'Plugins' admin menu in WordPress
+2. Activate the plugin through the 'Plugins' admin menu in WordPress
+3. Optional: If you want to also convert existing curly quotation marks within posts to their non-curly alternatives, then on the Settings -> Reading admin page check the checkbox labeled "Convert existing curly quotes in posts to their non-curly alternatives". _(Reminder that the plugin will always prevent WordPress from converting non-curly quotation marks to the curly alternatives.)_

 == Frequently Asked Questions ==